Big Rig Swerves Kills Man Oklahoma

 Big rigs slamming into the back of slowed or stop vehicles, or drifting out of their lane to hit other cars is all too common.
 Whether caused by a driver on his cell phone or dozing from fatigue, the result is often catastrophic.

-The attorneys at the Callahan Law Firm have the experience and skill needed to investigate big rig crashes where drivers were distracted or fatigued.
+The 18 wheeler accident attorneys at The Callahan Law Firm have the experience and skill needed to investigate big rig crashes where drivers were distracted or fatigued.
 Over the years we have successfully represented individuals and families harmed because of the negligence of big rig drivers.
 We work on a contingency basis, meaning our firm is paid only if you make a recovery whether by settlement or verdict.